 I like Kuala Lumpur.
 The name means “muddy confluence” which is where two rivers meet.
 The locals call this modern city KL.
-It is of full of tall skyscrapers with lots of green spaces.
+It is full of tall skyscrapers with lots of green spaces.

 We have not quite adjusted to the new time so our activities have been sparse.
 Our agenda mainly consisted of being able to leap tall buildings with a single elevator ride.

 Our first stop was the famous Petronas Twin Towers.
 These monoliths are joined together with an observation deck.
 Sean Connery and Catherine Zeta-Jones made this structure famous in the movie Entrapment.